 (D) Notification of any reincorporation, merger, change in name or identity or any additions to the self-insurance program by the master certificate holder or any subsidiary/affiliate company during the reporting period, and identification of any employees not included in the self-insurance program.

-(E) Name, and address of person to whom all correspondence related to self-insurance should be addressed.
+(E) Name, address, telephone number, and email address of person to whom all correspondence related to self-insurance should be addressed.

 (F) Employment and wages paid in that fiscal year as reported to Employment Development Department on the employer's Form DE-9 Quarterly Report or other similar Employment Development form used to report employment and wages in that fiscal year.